-Melbourne is the World’s Most Liveable City!
-It may not boast the stunning views of the Sydney Harbour; however, Melbourne is the cultural and food capital of Australia.
-If you’re into coffee, Melbourne has some of the best coffee in the world – there’s no need to search far and wide, when you walk into a café in Melbourne you are guaranteed a delicious coffee.
-Melbourne is also known for its sports, and has been named the sports capital of the world after hosting globally renowned events for a number of years.
-One Day in marvellous Melbourne is definitely not enough and you will want to come back!!!
+Melbourne is the most enjoyable city to live in in the world!
+It may not boast the stunning views of the Sydney Harbour, but it is the cultural and food capital of Australia.
+If you’re into coffee, Melbourne has some of the best coffee in the world – there’s no need to search far and wide: when you walk into a café in Melbourne, you are guaranteed a delicious coffee.
+The city is also known for its sports and has been named the sports capital of the world after hosting globally renowned events for a number of years.
+One day in the marvelous Melbourne is definitely not enough, and you WILL want to come back!!!

 What’s the best time to visit Melbourne?

-Melbourne has very mild weather conditions all year around so it’s always the best time to visit.
-In the warmer months, December to May, you can visit stunning beaches only a short tram ride or drive away from the city centre, and enjoy outdoor dining.
+Melbourne has very mild weather conditions all year around, so it’s always a good time to visit.
+In the warmer months, December to May, you can visit stunning beaches only a short tram ride or drive away from the city center and enjoy outdoor dining.
 Melbourne hosts the Australian Tennis Open in January, which attracts many tourists and is a fun day out.
-Melbourne also has many gardens and parks, and celebrates countless outdoor festivals during this time such as the Melbourne Food and Wine Festival.
-In the cooler months, you can still experience Melbourne culture by visiting museums, exploring the city laneways, and much much more…
+It also has many gardens and parks and celebrates countless outdoor festivals during this time, such as the Melbourne Food and Wine Festival.
+In the cooler months, you can still experience Melbourne culture by visiting museums, exploring the city laneways, and much much more.

 What’s good to know about Melbourne?

 Flinders Street Station is one of Melbourne’s iconic buildings.
-It’s certainly a stand out in terms of architecture and its central location makes it an ideal meeting spot and starting point for your One Day in Melbourne.
+It certainly stands out in terms of architecture, and its central location makes it an ideal meeting spot and starting point for your one day in Melbourne.

 From Flinders Street Station, cross St Kilda Road to Federation Square.
 You will either love or hate the modern and somewhat abstract buildings, nothing in-between.
 It is one of the city’s most important cultural places.
 Enjoy the free interactive Australian Film Exhibition which has something interesting for all ages, the Gallery dedicated to Australian artists, or simply stroll around and enjoy the surrounding views of St Paul’s Cathedral, the Yarra River and Flinders Street Station.

 Take one of several footbridges that cross the Yarra River to the Southbank area and head over to Eureka Sky Deck.
-This is the tallest viewing platform in the Southern Hemisphere and it’s made out of glass so you WILL experience outstanding 360 degree views of the city and beyond.
+This is the tallest viewing platform in the Southern Hemisphere with floor to ceiling windows, so you will experience outstanding 360 degree views of the city and beyond.

 Walk along the banks of the Yarra River.
 Enjoy river and city views and the buzz of the many street performers along the way.
 To quench your thirst, head down to Ponyfish Island via a set of stairs, a bar on an island under a bridge in the middle of the river.
 It’s a really fun vibe especially on weekend afternoons.